 For roasted zucchini, I’ve put together 3 options:

 And for sautéed zucchini:

-I’d love to know your favorite ways to use up zucchini because I think my plants have doubled in size just while I was writing this, and I’m taking all the advice I can get about how to handle such abundance!
+I’d love to know your favorite ways to use up zucchini?
+No doubt my plants have doubled in size just while I was writing this.
+And I’m taking all the advice I can get about how to handle such abundance!